Simplifying Section 179

 Fast Facts about the Section 179 tax deduction

 This page gives you a quick “big picture” overview of Section 179.
-The individual pages for each aspect go a little deeper into the details (and we include links to them for ease of use), but this page serves nicely as a quick primer.
+The individual pages for each aspect go a little deeper into the details (and we include links to them for ease of use), but this page serves nicely as a quick primer for the Section 179 tax deduction.

 By allowing businesses to deduct the full amount of the purchase price of equipment (up to certain limits), Section 179 is a fantastic incentive for businesses to purchase, finance or lease equipment this year.

-There is little sense in allowing a deduction on only obscure equipment, so Section 179 is aimed at general business equipment as well as off-the-shelf software.
-If you use it in your business, it probably qualifies.
+Section 179 really helps companies, because it is aimed at general business equipment, as well as off-the-shelf software.
+In other words, if you use it in your business, it probably qualifies.
 See a list of qualifying Section 179 equipment.

 By deducting the full cost, you lower the amount you pay for equipment and/or software substantially.
-And these benefits can be further expanded if you choose to lease or finance your equipment & software.
+And these benefits can be further expanded if you choose to lease or finance your equipment and software using Section 179 Qualified Financing.

-All you need to do is buy (or lease) the equipment, and use a special IRS form.
+All you need to do is buy (or finance/lease) the equipment, and use a special IRS form.
 That’s it.
 Details here.

-to take advantage of Section 179 and Bonus Depreciation.
+You should definitely take advantage of Section 179 and the Bonus Depreciation.
 Why?
-Because it is a Use-It-or-Lose-It write-off that ends December 31st.
+Because it is a Use-It-or-Lose-It write-off.

 The ‘Section 179 Deduction’ Helps Your Business!